BA7JCM/pysonar2/README.md

-# PySonar2 - a semantic indexer for Python with interprocedural type inference
+# PySonar2 - a type inferencer and indexer library for Python

-PySonar2 is a semantic indexer library for Python, designed for batch processing of large code bases.
+PySonar2 is a type inferencer and indexer library for Python, designed for analysing large code bases.
 The resulting index can be used to build code browsers and code search engines.

-Python is a highly dynamic language.
-To achieve high accuracy and quality, PySonar2 performs interprocedural analysis to infer types.
-PySonar2 generally produces better index than Python IDEs, while at the same time sacrificing real-time update capabilities of IDEs.

-Notice the term "type inference" here is descriptive rather than prescriptive, meaning the inferred types describe how the code is actually used, but does not prescribe how they must be used.
-So the way type inference works here is different from type systems (e.g. Hindley-Milner system).

-PySonar2 has been the underlying indexing engine for several large-scale code navigation services, such as Google's internal Code Search, sourcegraph.com and insight.io (now part of elastic).
+PySonar2 has a sophisticated type system and whole-project interprocedural analysis to infer types and locate definitions.
+It handles first-class functions (closures) and control flow correctly.
+As a result, the accuracy of the index often outperforms Python IDEs such as PyCharm.

+PySonar2 uses advanced analysis techniques similar to control-flow analysis (k-CFA, CFA2, etc), but with a much simpler theory and without their drawbacks.
+It is both highly accurate and highly performant, thus it became the choice of several large scale code index infrastructures,

+Major users include:

+- Google
+- Sourcegraph
+- Insight.io (now part of Elastic)

 <a href="http://www.yinwang.org/resources/demos/pysonar2/email/header.py.html">
 <img src="http://www.yinwang.org/images/pysonar2.gif" width="70%">